 Some of the steps required to declare a dividend on either an interim or final basis include:

-- The requirement for dividends to be paid equally to all shareholders, in accordance with the classification of their shareholding.
+- the requirement for dividends to be paid equally to all shareholders, in accordance with the classification of their shareholding; and

 For small companies it is not unusual for the above steps not to be followed, although there is provision in certain circumstances for some steps to be retrospectively amended.